tdorssers/TeslaPy/README.md

 ## Usage

-Basic usage of the module (assuming your Tesla account has MFA disabled):
+Basic usage of the module:

 ```python
 import teslapy